 Christina was the only heir to the throne of Sweden, at that time a Great Power including Finland, Estonia, Latvia and parts of today´s Lithuania, Germany and Russia.
 Christina was raised as a future king, dressed, hunted and rode horses like a man.
 She was an intelligent and gifted student, eagerly learning history, religion, other sciences and eight languages.

 Imposing her will on powerful chancellor Axel Oxenstierna and the Royal Council, the young queen signed the Westphalian Peace in 1648 which ended the terrible Thirty Years War.
 She founded hospitals, schools and universities in her territories and invited famous scholars and artists to her dynamic court in Stockholm.

 In 1654, on top of power and fame, at the age of 27, Christina shocked her subjects and the whole of Europe by abdicating from the Swedish throne, going into exile and soon converting to Catholicism.
 During 18 months she travelled extensively, greeted as a Queen of Peace with festivities incl. fireworks and operas in Hamburg, Antwerp, Brussels, Innsbruck, Spoleto and other cities.
 Her final destination was Rome, where Pope Alexander VII welcomed her with magnificent processions.

 The most prominent woman of the 17th century mainly devoted the rest of her life in Rome to the arts and sciences, although she still pursued political ambitions.
 As immigrant Queen without land, Christina founded Rome’s first public opera theater, held academies at her court, wrote maxims and thousands of letters.
-She was a patron of the arts and sciences.
+She was a patron of artists and scientists.
 Bernini and Corelli dedicated immortal works to her.
 Palazzo Riario became famous for its exquisite collections of paintings, sculptures, manuscripts.
 In Italy, the 17th century is sometimes called Il secolo della Regina.
 As the first woman ever, she received a sovereign´s burial in St. Peter´s Basilica upon her death in 1689.
 Since then, her influence and fascination on scholars, authors, artists and movie makers has never faded.
-New books about her, both fiction and scientific, appear regularly, even movies and operas
+New books about her, both fiction and scientific, movies, dramas and operas are published at an impressive rate.